May 2019 Market Commentary

 QS Leading Economic Indicator

-We continue to believe that U.S. stocks are positioned to outperform U.S. bonds as well as international developed market equities.
-Our preference for U.S. equities is supported by options market data (which shows greater demand for puts in international-developed markets than in the U.S.), better price momentum in the U.S. and yield curve steepness.
-Despite the fact that one measure of the U.S. yield curve inverted in March, our model observed that yield curves in other developed markets are flattening faster than in the U.S. market.
+We continue to believe that U.S. stocks are positioned to outperform their international developed market counterparts, however the position has moderated after reaching the strongest level in five years in April.
+The model’s preference is driven by options market data (which shows greater demand for volatility protection in international-developed markets than in the U.S.), better price momentum in the U.S. and yield curve dynamics.
+Yield curves in other developed markets are flattening at a faster rate than in the U.S. which we interpret as a sign of lower economic prospects.

 Asset Class Preferences